What is pimecrolimus?

 Most patients tolerate pimecrolimus cream well.
 See Cutaneous adverse reactions of calcineurin inhibitors.
 Initial research indicates it can be used on large areas of the body and for long periods of time without adverse effects, due to low level of absorption internally.
-However there is no published data in its use for more than one year.
+However, there is no published data in its use for more than one year.

-The most common side effect that can be experienced around the site of application is a feeling of warmth or a sensation of burning.
+The most common side effect that can be experienced around the site of the application is a feeling of warmth or a sensation of burning.
 This is usually mild to moderate in severity and goes away within a few days after starting treatment.
 However, if this reaction persists for more than one week you should see your doctor.
 There appears to be a slightly increased susceptibility to skin infections such as folliculitis, impetigo, herpes simplex and molluscum contagiosum.

-Other less common reported adverse reactions during research trials include headache, cough, fever, coldlike symptoms but these were no more likely in patients receiving pimecrolimus than those using a control placebo cream.
+Other less common reported adverse reactions during research trials have included headache, cough, fever, coldlike symptoms but these were no more likely in patients receiving pimecrolimus than those using a control placebo cream.

 Most data published regarding the tolerability of pimecrolimus comes from studies in adult patients.
 However, limited studies to date concerning infants and children using the cream for up to a year have shown that pimecrolimus appears to be well tolerated in all age groups.
 The risk for systemic side effects and skin atrophy, problems commonly associated with the use of topical corticosteroids, has not been found with pimecrolimus use.
 However, as this is a new drug, the full safety profile of the medication is unknown; the main concerns relate to its effect on the immune system.
 The risk of skin cancer and lymphoma appears to be very low but is being carefully monitored at this time (May 2005).